-- Fund Balance with Treasury This represents amounts on deposit with Treasury. - Investments and Related Interest Receivable This includes forfeited cash held by the Fund and seized currency held in the Customs Suspense Account that had been invested in short term U.S. Government Securities. - Receivables The values reported for other receivables are primarily funds due from the national seized property contractor for properties sold; the proceeds of which have not yet been deposited into the Fund.
-No allowance has been made for uncollectible amounts as the accounts recorded as a receivable at year end were considered to be fully collectible as of September 30, 2015 and 2014. - Advances This primarily represents cash transfers to Treasury or law enforcement bureaus participating in the Fund for orders to be delivered.
+- Fund Balance with Treasury This represents amounts on deposit with Treasury. - Investments and Related Interest Receivable This includes forfeited cash held by the Fund and seized currency held in the Customs Suspense Account that had been invested in short term U.S. Government Securities. - Accounts Receivables The values reported for other receivables are primarily funds due from the national seized property contractor for properties sold; the proceeds of which have not yet been deposited into the Fund.
+No allowance has been made for uncollectible amounts as the accounts recorded as a receivable at year end were considered to be fully collectible as of September 30, 2018 and 2017.